Migrating from GitHub Actions to CNB

 - name: echo

-- In GitHub Actions, a Runner refers to a virtual machine that executes jobs, such as
+- GitHub Actions: A Runner is a virtual machine that executes jobs (e.g.,

 GitHub Actions Format